Anatomy of An Eminent Domain Appraisal

 Remember that eminent domain appraisals are not typical appraisals such as those that are obtained for real estate transaction purposes or to obtain a loan or a mortgage.
 Such appraisals are unique in that they must comply with special rules, procedures, standards, and even laws for valuing property that is the subject of a condemnation action.
 If an eminent domain appraisal fails to comply with the necessary requirements for its preparation, it can be deemed inadmissible in a condemnation case.
 This is one further reason why a critical analysis of an eminent domain appraisal is so very necessary.

-For further information about how to critically examine and evaluate an eminent domain appraisal please review “Anatomy of an Appraisal,” based on a presentation given by Leslie Fields at the annual national ALI-CLE Eminent Domain and Land Litigation Valuation Conference.
+For further information about how to critically examine and evaluate an eminent domain appraisal please review “Anatomy of an Appraisal,” based on a presentation given by the Executive Director at the annual national ALI-CLE Eminent Domain and Land Litigation Valuation Conference.

 close